Athorn History, Family Crest & Coats of Arms

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Athorns to arrive in North America:

 Athorn Settlers in United States in the 20th Century

 - William Athorn, aged 60, who landed in America from Sevenoaks, England, in 1908

 - Wm.
-Henry Athorn, aged 40, who emigrated to the United States from Leeds, England, in 1909
+Henry Athorn, aged 40, who immigrated to the United States from Leeds, England, in 1909

 - Heath Athorn, aged 28, who landed in America from Leeds, England, in 1909

-- Albert Athorn, aged 26, who emigrated to the United States from Sheffield, England, in 1915
+- Albert Athorn, aged 26, who immigrated to the United States from Sheffield, England, in 1915

-- Sarah A. Athorn, aged 49, who emigrated to America from Sheffield, England, in 1920
+- Sarah A. Athorn, aged 49, who immigrated to America from Sheffield, England, in 1920

 Athorn Settlers in Australia in the 19th Century